paypal/junodb/docs/wireprotocol.md

-# Juno Wire Protocol
+# JunoDB Wire Protocol
 ## Protocol Header
-Juno wire protocol consists of a 12-byte header.
+JunoDB wire protocol consists of a 12-byte header.
 Depending on the type, the appropriate message payload follows the fixed header section.
 Following is the header protocol:

 ```
          |0|1|2|3|4|5|6|7|0|1|2|3|4|5|6|7|0|1|2|3|4|5|6|7|0|1|2|3|4|5|6|7|